Vehbi Koç: Career

 Following the end of World War II, Koç toured the US in 1946 to meet executives of the businesses with which he was partnering in Turkey.
 Having convinced General Electric management that it was a good idea, he signed an agreement in 1948 to build a light bulb factory in Turkey, which opened in 1952.
 During the 1950s Koç factories produced automobiles, household appliances, radiators, electronic devices, textiles and matches.
 He also founded companies like Bozkurt Mensucat, Arçelik in 1955, Demir Döküm in 1954, Turkay, Aygaz in 1962, Gazal, Türk Elektrik Endüstrisi and a joint cable factory with Siemens.
 Tractor production also started under a Fiat license.

 Koç's first initiative in the automotive sector eventually turned into a full-scale industry.
 Following an agreement with the Ford Motor Company in 1959, he set up Ford Otosan.
 Following the production of the first domestic mass-production car Anadol in 1966 and in line with the improving economic atmosphere in Turkey, Koç collaborated with the Italian company Fiat to establish Tofaş in 1968 resulting in the production of the second domestic car Murat in 1971.

-In 1963 Vehbi Koç consolidated all the companies bearing his name under the same roof and founded Koç Holding A.Ş.
+In 1963, Vehbi Koç consolidated all the companies bearing his name under the same roof and founded Koç Holding A.Ş.
 This was the start of the holdings era in Turkey and many businessmen followed Koç in the same direction.
 The group has international partnerships with well-known companies such as Fiat, Ford Motor Co., Yamaha and Allianz.

-During Koç's seventy-six-year business career, he created an immense organisation with more than 108 companies in the Koç Group, all of them specialising in different sectors such as food, retailing, finance, energy, automotives, tourism and technology.
+During Koç's seventy-six-year business career, he created an organisation with more than 108 companies in the Koç Group, specialising in different sectors such as food, retailing, finance, energy, automotives, tourism and technology.
 The Koç Group has 80,000 employees, ca.$40 billion turnover, $900 million of exports and $500–600 million of investment annually.

 Koç retired in 1984 to devote more time to social activities and his son Rahmi Koç took over the leadership of the Koç Group companies.

 Political career

-In the 1920s Vehbi Koç joined the predecessor of the Republican Peoples' Party (CHP), the Association for Defense of National Rights.
+In the 1920s, Vehbi Koç joined the predecessor of the Republican Peoples' Party (CHP), the Association for Defense of National Rights.
 As his business flourished so his relationship with the CHP became closer.
 In 1943 he was even asked to represent the CHP in the Grand National Assembly of Turkey although he declined.
 This relationship with the CHP became an obstacle to further development of the Koç Group and he came under pressure from the ruling Democrat Party (DP) to join it instead.
 On 16 March 1960 he quit the CHP but without joining the DP.
 Instead of becoming a member of a political party he chose to develop amicable relations with a newly elected Turkish Government and the Turkish Army.